Aveglia/vAMPirus/helpmeoutsome.md

                 iqCustomnt="-your Custom -IQ tree -command here"
                 iqCustomaa="-your Custom -IQ tree -command here"

+So, for example, if you set the configuration file like so:

+        // Phylogeny analysis parameters
+            // Customs options for IQ-TREE (Example: "-option1 A -option2 B -option3 C -option4 D")
+                iqCustomnt="-option1 A -option2 B -option3 C"
+                iqCustomaa="-option1 A -option2 B -option3 C"

+And you used a launch command similar to:

+        nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --nonparametric --boots 500

+The IQTREE commands for the ASV and AminoType phylogenetic analyses would be:

+        ASV IQTREE command ->

+        iqtree -s asv_alighnment.fasta --prefix TestRun --redo -T auto -option1 A -option2 B -option3 C

+        AminoType IQTREE command ->

+        iqtree -s aminotype_alighnment.fasta --prefix TestRun --redo -T auto -option1 A -option2 B -option3 C

 ## Taxonomy assignment

-vAMPirus uses Diamond blastx/blastp and the provided protein database to assign taxonomy to ASVs/OTUs/AminoTypes.
+vAMPirus uses Diamond blastx/blastp and the provided protein database to assign taxonomy to ASVs/cASVs/AminoTypes.
 There are summary files generated, one as a phyloseq object and the other as a .tsv with information in a different arrangement.
 Results are also visualized as a donut graph in the final reports.
 You can adjust the following parameters:

     // Taxonomy assignment parameters